-Al Diyafah Street is a well-known road in Satwa, Bur Dubai with a number of cafes and restaurants, and lots of cars in the evenings slowing everything down.
+- Al Diyafah Street is a well-known road in Satwa, Bur Dubai with a number of cafes and restaurants, and lots of cars in the evenings slowing everything down.

-The road runs from the Dubai World Trade Center roundabout to Jumeirah Beach Road at the Union House intersection (where the giant flagpole is).
+- The road runs from the Dubai World Trade Center roundabout to Jumeirah Beach Road at the Union House intersection (where the giant flagpole is).

-Al Diyafa St was renamed as 2nd of December Street on 02 or 03 December 2011 (announced by WAM news) to commemorate the 40th anniversary of the founding of the UAE.
+- Al Diyafa St was renamed as 2nd of December Street on 02 or 03 December 2011 (announced by WAM news) to commemorate the 40th anniversary of the founding of the UAE.

-Roads, streets, highways renamed in Dubai
+Dubai roads, streets, and highways renamed

-Al Diyafah Road > 2nd of December Street
+- Al Diyafah Road (Al Diyafa St) > 2nd of December Street (from Dec 2011).

 - Burj Dubai Boulevard > Emaar Boulevard.
 Date of name change unknown, might have been at the same time the Dubai Tower (Burj Dubai) was renamed as the Burj Khalifa Tower - 04 Jan 2010 when it officially opened.
 Road was also called "The Emerald Necklace" (in a press release or news item in April 2004, no further references to the name seen since, except for repeat stories using the original report)?

-Doha Street > Financial Center Road (or is not renamed, both names are used?).
+- Doha Street > Financial Center Road (or is not renamed, both names are used?).

 - Emaar Boulevard (was Burj Dubai Boulevard before being named Emaar Boulevard) > Sheikh Mohammed Bin Rashid Boulevard (26 Dec 2012).
 Was (or is still) also called The Boulevard, Downtown Boulevard, Downtown Dubai Boulevard, Dubai Mall Boulevard (unofficial names).

-- Emirates Road (E311) > Sheikh Mohammed Bin Zayed Road
+- Emirates Road (E311) > Sheikh Mohammed Bin Zayed Road.

 - Hadeed Road (D651 or D67, 319 St?) > Latifa Bint Hamdan Street.
 Between Sheikh Zayed Rd and Al Khail Rd at Al Khail Gate interchange.

 Major highways, motorways in or connecting Dubai